Epoxy vs. Polyurea Coatings for a Garage Floor: Compared

 This is especially vital for companies because if their garage floors cannot be used for some time, they end up with delays and losing profits.

 The usual price of a polyurea floor coating is $5-7 per square foot installed.
-For a typical 2-car garage flooring, you will probably be charged $2000 – $2,800.
+For a typical 2-car garage flooring, you will probably be charged $2000 – $2,800 when using polyurea.
 When it comes to warranty, it can range from 7 years to even a lifetime.
 For the best results, always ensure that the contractor you selected is an approved installer for the materials the company suggests to use.

 Epoxy vs Polyurea: Maintenance